lapd-c/acamps.github.io/_posts/2015-03-15-post-organisation.markdown

 I haven't yet made my final move, but I'm chosing between [Pixyll][Pixyll], [HMFAYSAL](http://jekyllthemes.org/themes/hmfaysal-notepad-theme/) [Almace Scaffolding](http://jekyllthemes.org/themes/amsf/) and [Balzac](http://jekyllthemes.org/themes/balzac/), in order of preference.

-So probably I'll install first [Pixyll][Pyxyll], play with it a little, and then include a few elements from the other three.
+So probably I'll install first [Pixyll][Pixyll], play with it a little, and then include a few elements from the other three.

 There were a few elements that will be missing and that I will have to integrate manually.
 This include [Disqus](https://disqus.com), and a maybe a few elements from Bootstrap.
 I like very much the [Scrollspy](http://getbootstrap.com/javascript/#scrollspy) element, and I want to evaluate if it would be a good addition, or if it would clutter too much the design.